Retaking AssessmentsImage goes here

 2. Contact your School to request that you are registered on the required courses

-1. Submit your decision on Campus Connect by the deadline (26 July 2023 - DEADLINE NOW PASSED)
+1. Submit your decision on Campus Connect by the deadline (24 July 2024)

 2. Contact your School to request that you are registered on the required courses